astrolabsoftware/fink-science/fink_science/image_classification/README.md

 then binary images which contain only small regions are categorized as star else they go to the third step

 * Final step uses the chan_vese algorithm to segment images and produce again a binary image.
-All binary image which contains at least one large region will be categorize as extend, the other will be categorize as star.
+All binary images which contain at least one large region will be categorized as extend, the other will be categorize as star.

 # Added values